loboris/RePhone_on_Linux/README.md

 # RePhone development on Linux

-This repository contains RePhone application projects configured for Eclipse
+This repository contains RePhone application projects configured for Eclipse.
+The main purpose of this repository is <b>Lua</b> implementation on RePhone (Xadow GSM+BLE).

 ###Guide for installation/configuration on Linux
 [RePhone on Linux guide](https://github.com/loboris/RePhone_on_Linux/raw/master/Documents/RePhone%20on%20Linux.pdf)<br/>